eflumerf/styleguide/dune-daq-cppguide.md

  - public headers from external dependencies
  - standard library headers

-All of a project's header files should be listed as descendants of the project's source directory without use of UNIX directory aliases `.` (the current directory) or `..` (the parent directory).
-For example, `awesomedaqproject/src/base/GetAllSupernovaData.hpp` should be included as:
+All of a project's header files should be listed without use of UNIX directory aliases `.` (the current directory) or `..` (the parent directory).
+For example, a private header `awesomedaqproject/src/base/GetAllSupernovaData.hpp` should be included as:

 ```c++
 #include "base/GetAllSupernovaData.hpp"
 ```

+As of dunedaq-v2.0.0, include directories which are automatically picked up by your package are:

+- `include/<package>` (for public headers)
+- `src/` (private headers for files used in the package's main library and plugins)
+- `test/src/` (private headers for files used in test applications/plugins)

 You should include all the headers that define the symbols you rely upon, except in the case of forward declarations.
 Note that the order of header